yangfengzzz/yangfengzzz/README.md

 - Computer Graphics
 - Fluid Simulation

-### 👯 I’m Big a fans of Voxel Engine and looking to collaborate on ...
+### 👯 I’m a big fans of Voxel Engine and looking to collaborate on ...
 - Voxel Engine Development including Physics and Rendering
 - Distributed Computing and Rendering